TheLogicMaster/SDH-AnimationChanger/README.md

 [SteamDeckRepo](https://steamdeckrepo.com/).
 For now, only boot animations are available automatically.
 From the quick access menu, you can switch between animations or enable randomization on boot.

+## Fullscreen Suspend Animations
+To get support for fullscreen suspend animations, check out the [CssLoader](https://github.com/suchmememanyskill/SDH-CssLoader) plugin with the `Full Suspend` theme.

 ## Manual Usage
 This plugin looks in `~/homebrew/animations` for directories containing sets of webm animation videos.
 For example, directory `~/homebrew/animations/Test`, which could contain any or all of the three